 Thomas Purcell (Sales Director)Tom Purcell studied with the Association of Chartered Certified Accountants (“ACCA”) from 1989 to 1993.
 He worked for a year in professional practice at Vaughan & Company in Ennis, Ireland.
 Prior to completing his ACCA studies, he emigrated to the USA to work with Mincon on a new joint venture opportunity in the country.
 He worked for the Mincon Group in the dimensional stone quarrying industry during which time he was key in setting up operations in Virginia and North Carolina.
 In 1996, Mincon sold its investment in the quarrying entities to Marlin Group of South Africa.
 He worked in various positions with their USA subsidiary from Purchasing & Safety Manager of four quarrying companies, to CFO and Operations Manager for their Atlanta based operation, Stone Connection.
 He re-joined the Mincon Group in 1999 as president of Mincon, Inc. He continues to serve in this position in addition to his role as Group Sales Director.

-Patrick Purcell (Non-Executive Chairman)Patrick served an apprenticeship in the Irish Air Corps in the 1950s and later qualified as an accountant in Australia in 1961.
+Patrick Purcell (Non-executive Chairman)Patrick served an apprenticeship in the Irish Air Corps in the 1950s and later qualified as an accountant in Australia in 1961.
 When he returned to Ireland in 1967 he joined Shannon Diamond & Carbide Ltd, (later Boart Longyear) and worked in various capacities with their European Group Companies for the next 10 years.
 His roles with Shannon Diamond & Carbide included that of cost accountant, sales and marketing director and a period as a general manager of their manufacturing plant in Norway before becoming their director for European Sales Companies and Product Development.

 Patrick set up Mincon in 1977 and developed the Group, firstly in Ireland and then into overseas areas including USA, Canada, Australia, South Africa and Sweden.
 Patrick remained as Executive Chairman until 2012 but continued to work with the Company as an adviser on new projects.

 Hugh McCullough (Senior Independent Director)Mr. McCullough has over 40 years’ experience in gold and base metal exploration, principally in Ireland, Ghana, Mali and Papua New Guinea.
 Having previously worked as a project geologist, in 1982 he became chief executive of Glencar Mining plc.
 Mr. McCullough was responsible for the management, financing and strategy of Glencar for over 27 years until it was acquired by Gold Fields Limited in September 2009.
-Mr McCullough currently serves as a director on the board of Papua Mining plc, an exploration company with projects in Papua New Guinea and Australia and which trades on the AIM market of the London Stock Exchange.

 Mr. McCullough an Honours degree in geology from University College Dublin and the degree of Barrister-at-Law from the King's Inns, Dublin.

-John Doris (Non-Executive Director)Mr. Doris has broad experience across a number of sectors including manufacturing, lending and corporate finance.
+John Doris (Independent non-executive Director)Mr. Doris has broad experience across a number of sectors including manufacturing, lending and corporate finance.
 He has been an independent consultant and a non-executive director for the past eighteen years.
 Prior to becoming an independent consultant, he was a director of ABN Amro Corporate Finance (Ireland) Limited where he managed the successful Riada Business Expansion Funds.